msalibian/STAT547O/Example-backfitting.md

 }
 ```

-Using this function, we run the first step of the backfitting algorithm,
+We now run the first step of the backfitting algorithm, exactly as
-exactly as before, but replacing `predict(loess(...))` with
+before, but replacing `predict(loess(...))` with `localM(...)`.
+Note,
-`localM(...)`.
-Note, however, that in this case we need to loop through
+however, that in this case we need to loop through the values of each
-the values of each explanatory variable in the training set (`loess`
+explanatory variable in the training set to compute the vector `f.hat.1`
+of fitted values for the first component estimate (`loess` does this
-does this internally when we call `predict`).
-In fact, the function
+internally when we call `predict`).
+We could have used the function
-`RBF::backf.rob` does this, but the objective of these notes is to do it
+`RBF::backf.rob` that does this, but the objective of these notes is
-“by hand”.
+show every step of the algorithm “by hand”.

 Here is the first pass of the inner loop.
 The additive model components
 are initialized at zero, and the intercept is estimated using the